Table of Contents

 Portal vein lobule

-Cell Types of the Liver
+Liver Cell Types

 Liver cells (hepatocytes)

-These fat-storing stellate cells are located in the space of Disse and store vitamin A. After increased vitamin A intake the cells proliferate.
-Ito cells play an important role in the pathogenesis of liver cirrhosis, and are believed to be responsible for the increased collagen production.
+These fat-storing stellate cells are located in the space of Disse and store vitamin A. After increased vitamin A intake, the cells proliferate.
+Ito cells play an important role in the pathogenesis of liver cirrhosis and are believed to be responsible for the increased collagen production.

-The Detoxication of Organic Exogenous Substances: Biotransformation
+Detoxication of Organic Exogenous Substances: Biotransformation

 Phase I reaction